esm7/obsidian-map-view/README.md

 - Fixed an issue with cluster expansion not working.
 - Improved "copy URL" handling between different devices.
 - Added a clear button to the new query box.
+- Fixed touch move & zoom that stopped working due to an unintended upgrade to Leaflet 1.8.0.
+- Fixed inconsistent moves and jumps during fast series of events.

 ### 2.0.3